If you’re looking for instant ice experiments, don’t forget frost in a can! Make your own frost using this simple guide on how to make frost in a can!

 You just need a few ingredients for the frost in a can science experiment!

-What you need to make frost in a can:
+- Can you make frost in a can without any salt?

 - Aluminum cans (we used bean cans)